zoevanhavre/zoevanhavre.github.io/talks/Feb2016_WOMBAT/ZvH_WombatSlides.md

 All regions were found to contain __one or two__ normally distributed groups.

-> * We chose to reduce results to the best model for each Region
+ * We chose to reduce results to the best model for each Region
->     * (model averaging is an easy alternative)
+      * (model averaging is an easy alternative)
-> * We named the groups by increasing mean
+ * We also named the groups by increasing mean

 ------